 Learn more: How to Bring Your Own Drinks on a Cruise

-Rum runners are a hot seller, and many people report success with them.
-If you get caught, you probably won’t get in trouble, but your alcohol and your flasks will be confiscated.
+Rum runners are a hot seller, and many cruisers report success with them.
+If you’re caught, you probably won’t get in trouble but your expensive alcohol and your flasks will likely be confiscated.

-How to get free alcoholic drinks
+5. How to get free alcoholic drinks on your cruise

 Alcohol sales are a big profit-maker for the cruise lines, so they don’t give out tons of free alcohol to passengers.
 However, there are some ways to score free alcohol on a cruise.